jdillick/register_hooks/README.md

 # Register Hooks
+register_hooks  Copyright (C) 2014  John A Dillick This program comes with ABSOLUTELY NO WARRANTY;
+  This is free software, and you are welcome to redistribute it under the GNU General Public License version 3 or later.

 Hook callback registration module for Drupal 7.
 Allows developer to use any PHP callable to implement Drupal hooks, instead of modulename_hookname() functions.

 Example Drupal Hook registration using real callbacks (not just functions).